agramonte/AdBuddiz/README.md

 # AdBuddiz
 Marmalade Extension for AdBuddiz

-Easy integration
+Easy integration:

-1. In the mkb of your project add the extension.
+-- In the mkb of your project add the extension.

 subprojects
 {
     ..\s3eAdBuddiz
 }

-2. Add "s3eAdBuddiz.h" reference to either .h or .cpp file.
+-- Add "s3eAdBuddiz.h" reference to either .h or .cpp file.

-3. Check if extension is available:
+-- Check if extension is available:

   if (s3eAdBuddizAvailable()) {

-4. Inside the check initialize the extension:
+-- Inside the check initialize the extension:

 s3eAdBuddizInitialize("<your app id.>");

-5. Show ad when needed: s3eAdBuddizShowAd()
+-- Show ad when needed: s3eAdBuddizShowAd()

 Note: Example app has detail of the other options.